leetreveil/touchstone/README.md

 Support
 -----------------
-Touchstone works in every browser since ie6. :)

-There is support for the qunit and jasmine test frameworks.
+Supports the qunit and jasmine test frameworks.
 Let me know if you want another adding or send a pull request!

 Licence
 -----------------